gsidhu/gsidhu.github.io/_posts/2014-07-12-my-(f)rigging-plans.md

 ---
 layout: blup
+title: My Friggin' Plans
+excerpt: I have been hogging Github's servers for nearly a week now, so I decided to find a faux justification for it - this post.
 ---
+# My Friggin' Plans

+### 12 Jul 2014

 I have been hogging Github's servers for nearly a week now, so I decided to find a faux justification for it - this post.